ShovalBenjer/Catering_Company_Management_System/README.md

 - **Inventory Management**: Track and manage food and equipment inventory to ensure optimal stock levels and reduce waste.
 - **Supplier Management**: Manage supplier information, orders, and delivery schedules to ensure timely and cost-effective procurement.
 - **Event Management**: Plan and execute events with features for scheduling, budgeting, and resource allocation.
 Includes cost and revenue calculation for detailed financial analysis.
+- **DataBase Management** Implemented using SQL scripts to create, manage, and query the catering management database, ensuring reliable and efficient data storage and retrieval.

 This system provides a comprehensive solution for managing all aspects of a catering company's operations, ensuring seamless coordination between staff and clients, and enhancing overall efficiency and profitability.

 ## Getting Started